realworldocaml/book/en/12b-stream-parsing-xml.md

 > destination.
 Functions are provided to easily transform sequences of
 > `signal`s to/from arborescent data structures.

-The `signal` type is at the heart of all XMLM functions, so let's look at its type definition first:
+The `signal` type is at the heart of all XMLM functions:

 ```ocaml
 type signal = [